• Products

 8. Career advice for older workers: Visit aarp.org/work

-9. Find a mentor: They can help clients with a specific goal—finding a job, planning a second career, asking for a raise, say, or suggesting ways to spiff up their image with the proper "dress for success" attire
+9. Find a mentor: A mentor can help you with a specific goal—finding a job, planning a second career, asking for a raise, or suggesting ways to spiff up your image with the proper dress for success attire.
+For tips, Google Harvard Business Review’s article, “What’s the Right Way to Find a Mentor?”

 10. Create an elevator pitch: Making a great first impression is a must for job seekers.
-Google AARP's video, "Creating an Elevator Pitch"
+Google AARP’s video, “Creating an Elevator Pitch AARP YouTube”

 Retirement is Changing

 For decades, retirement had a clear definition: Life after work.
 Today, however, retirement takes a more ambiguous form.
 Now retirement may mean employment remaining constant, scaling back to part-time, or even changing careers.
-Differentiate your practice by helping aging clients evaluate their options for work and connecting them with resources to help them choose.
+According to Employee Benefit Research Institute’s 2022 survey, 75% of workers surveyed said they plan to work after they retire, and many (89%) do so because they want to stay active and involved.*

-22021 RCS FACT SHEET #2 Expectations About Retirement, Employee Benefits Research Institute, 2021
+*Source: 2025 RCS FACT SHEET #2 Expectations About Retirement, Employee Benefits Research Institute, 2025

 Hartford Mutual Funds may or may not be invested in the companies referenced herein; however, no particular endorsement of any product or service is being made.